Guardians vs. White Sox: Betting Trends, Records ATS, Home/Road Splits

 Guardians Betting Records & Stats

-- The Guardians have won 13 of the 26 games they were the moneyline favorite this season (50%).
+- The Guardians have won 48.1% of the games this season when they were the moneyline favorite (13-14).

-- In the 46 games in which oddsmakers have set an over/under for Cleveland, it has combined with opponents to go over the total 17 times (17-26-3).
+- The Guardians have an implied moneyline win probability of 58.3% in this game.

-- The Guardians have had a run line set for only one matchup this season, and they did not cover.
+- Cleveland has had an over/under set by bookmakers 47 times, and have combined with opponents to go over the total in 17 of those games (17-27-3).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.